 You too can experience round the world travel!

-My round the world travel adventure was only supposed to last six months.
+The one that was only supposed to last six months.

 In fact, even that seemed a stretch.
 Everyone predicted I’d come home much sooner.